 Companies that are interested in growing their followers without spending a fortune (who isn’t?) will see a great return on investment with “Like ads”.

 Followers are fantastic, but the bottom line is, well, the bottom line.
 That’s why…

-Increasing Sales Is the Goal
+Increasing Sales From Facebook Is The Goal

 Building up sales and increasing the number of customers who use your product or service is possible with Facebook advertising.

 Or, offer a sale for a limited time to encourage consumers to make their decision.

 Used strategically, Facebook ads can increase a small company’s sales by over 100%.